 Inspector Jean Genette, head of the interplanetary police agency, begins an investigation into the incident.
 Together with Fitz Wahram, an ancient Saturnian diplomat, they make trips from one quadrant of the solar system to the other, making stops on Venus, Pluto and in between.

-Earth, now Balkanized into 457 countries, is in a sad state, wrecked by climate-change, overpopulation, and political jujitsu.
+Earth, now Balkanized into 457 countries, is in a sad state, wrecked by climate-change, overpopulation and political jujitsu.
 One cruised through the streets of New York in vaparettos these days.
 Most of Manhattan was drowned, “the old streets now canals, the city an elongated Venice, a skyscraper Venice, a super Venice—which was a very beautiful thing to be.”

-Interplanetary governance is the provenance of quantum computers (“qubes”), which run the affairs of diplomacy, economy, and trade on algorithms, free from the manacles of nepotism, corruption, and, emotion—until it appears that they’re on the brink of developing consciousness, and capable of making decisions by themselves.
+Interplanetary governance is the provenance of quantum computers (“qubes”), which run the affairs of diplomacy, economy and trade on algorithms, free from the manacles of nepotism, corruption and emotion until it appears that they’re on the brink of developing consciousness and capable of making decisions by themselves.

-Those fortunate to be born off-Earth—the “spacers”—lead very long lives, peaceful, and chaos-free, for the most part.
+The XX (female) and XY (male) dichotomy still existed, but there was an efflorescence of gender and sexual orientation—23 in all.
+Those fortunate to be born off-Earth—the “spacers”—led very long lives, peaceful and chaos-free.
 The onus to save distressed Earth is on them.